 Discount rates reflect management's estimate of the risks specific to each CGU.
-Discount rates are based on a weighted average cost of capital for each CGU and ranged from 9.0% to 22.9% (2021: 7.3% to 22.1%) In determining the appropriate discount rates for each CGU, the yield local market ten-year government bond is used, where available.
+Discount rates are based on a weighted average cost of capital for each CGU and ranged from 9.8% to 24.4% (2022: 9.0% to 22.9%) In determining the appropriate discount rates for each CGU, the yield local market ten-year government bond is used, where available.
+If unavailable, yield on a ten-year US Treasury bond and specific risk factors for each country has been taken into consideration.